AnthonyPerez/kubernetes_home_server/apps/ReadMe.md

 * NFS 100Gi - /mnt/hdd1/nfs/
 * NextCloud 50Gi - /mnt/hdd1/nextcloud/

+### Minio Buckets

+- "default" - no particular use.
+- "argo" - used by argo.

 ## Networking

 Apps are deployed using services of type `LoadBalanced` to the IP address `192.168.86.201` (the ingress already uses `192.168.86.200` and is a nice to have).
 For the sake of simplicity, all apps will use sequential ports starting from 9000.
 Here are the currently requisitioned ports.